c00lhawk607/H4CK3R5-D0C/README.md

 - [x] I plan on encoding files in base64 and/or saving into a .dat file with pickle.
 - [ ] Making a way to share docs.
 - And more...

+###### *\*Windows is supported through use of vim for windows.
+A file has been provided for install in the windows folder and I do not take any credit for vim nor will I ever.*